ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 5. Make sure the title of the pull request is follows the recommendations, typically just `Add <tool/package>` or `Update <tool/package>`.
 6. Once we open the pull request, the Bioconda CI will run.

-We can see the overall status of the checks near the bottom of the page below the 'Review required' message For most builds this currently happens away from GitHub on Microsoft Azure, and can take a while (sometimes up to 1 hour!) to complete (so be patient).
+We can see the overall status of the checks near the bottom of the page below the 'Review required' message.
+For most builds this currently happens away from GitHub on Microsoft Azure, and can take a while (sometimes up to 1 hour!) to complete (so be patient).

 To get more information on the status of the CI test, and also logs, press 'details' next to one of the checks (it generally doesn't matter which one), then press the 'View more details on Azure Pipelines' link on the resulting page.